The-Yak-Collective/yakcollective/members.md

 <h1>Partners</h1>

-Yak Collective partners have played key roles in projects, helped organize and steer the collective and tweeted excessively.
+Yak Collective partners have played key roles in projects, helped steer the collective and tweeted excessively.

 {% for member in page.partners %}